 - Perfusion (passage of fluids such as oxygenated blood into the cell)

-In a recent clinical study,4 a prescribed water intake of 2L/day improved surface and deep skin hydration at 15 and 30 days in adult females with lower habitual water intake.
+In a clinical study,5 a prescribed water intake of 2L/day improved surface and deep skin hydration at 15 and 30 days in adult females with lower habitual water intake.
 Researchers also observed several positive effects of skin elasticity and extensibility in various areas of the body, including the face.
 Females with higher habitual water intake did not have changes in skin hydration, suggesting that adequate water intake plays a role in skin plasticity and in layers of the skin.

 * Daily Value: Based on a 2000 calorie diet.
 FDA rounding rules applied when calculating percent DV based upon 2018 rules.
 Information is not intended for labeling food in packaged form.
 Nutrient values may vary based on brand or product types.